thetarnav/glitched-writer/README.md

 -  **glyphs** - A set of characters that can appear as ghosts or letters can change into them

--  **glyphsFromString** - If you want to add letters from written string to the glyph charset
+-  **glyphsFromText** - If you want to add letters from written text to the glyph charset

 -  **fillSpace** - With this **enabled** if letter gets erased ny replacing with space - to keep the same "width" of previous string, and to make letters _"disappear in space"_.
 If **disabled**, every letter will "stick" to the rest.
 To make it more clear (hopefully), here is an example "frame" of writing: **"Something farely long"** -> **"Short String"**.